paul-nechifor/negura/README.md

 Negura
 ======

 Negura is a distributed file system based on peer-to-peer networking written in Java.
-This project is in an early stage.
+This was the project for my [bachelor thesis (in Romanian)](https://github.com/paul-nechifor/Negura/raw/master/doc/licen%C8%9B%C4%83/licen%C8%9B%C4%83.pdf)

 Things used
 -----------